 Always for Pleasure (1978) looks at the spirit and social traditions of New Orleans including celebrations such as Mardi Gras and St. Patrick’s Day.
 The film includes music by Professor Longhair, The Wild Tchoupitoulas, The Neville Brothers, Allen Toussaint, and more.
 Documentary, 58 min., VHS, dir: Les Blank.

 Always Outnumbered, Always Outgunned (1998) - Based on a Walter Mosley novel, Luvia (Cicely Tyson) runs a home for the elderly in this drama involving inner-city life on the streets of South Central, Los Angeles.
 Socrates Fortlaw (Laurence Fishburne) is the modern-day philosopher who tries to protect the local neighborhood from gang members and drug dealers.
 Drama, 108 min., DVD, dir: Michael Apted.

-Am I Black Enough For You (2009) - Tells the story about the artist Billy Paul, the city of Philadelphia and the lifelong companionship between Billy and his wife Blanche.
-It's a film about love, marriage, about life's complications.
-The film follows the story of Billy Paul's song "Am I Black Enough for You."
+Am I Black Enough for You?
+(2009) tells the story of artist Billy Paul, the city of Philadelphia, and the lifelong companionship between Billy and his wife Blanche.
+It's a film about love, marriage, and life's complications.
+The film follows the story of Billy Paul's song "Am I Black Enough for You?"
 Documentary, 87 min., DVD, dir: Goran Olsson.